 Augusta National Golf Club thinks the caddie numbers are important to helping patrons watch the action on the course.
 A patron can easily identify a player with the caddie number because the club prints the caddie bib numbers on the pairings sheet.
 So, if a patron can see no discernible details about a player other than their caddie number, they can look at the tee times and pairings and figure out who they're watching.

-It's a smart feature, though it's a tad antiquated.
-Most golf tournaments now simply print a label with the player's name on them for the caddies to wear.
+It's a smart feature, though these days most golf tournaments now simply print a label with the player's name on them for the caddies to wear.
 However, in Augusta National tradition, the Masters has their caddies -- professional or local -- look as the club caddies look when working for members.
 That means they're not printing names on the Masters caddie jumpsuits anytime soon.